bwqr/mavinote/README.md

     * Svelte

         A web app implementation of Mavinote.
 Web app is currently incomplete.
 It is implemented in [TypeScript](https://www.typescriptlang.org/) and uses [Svelte](https://svelte.dev/).

+### Running Mavinote application

+You can refer to frontend applications' README files.
+For example, if you want to run android application, you can checkout [android/README.md](https://github.com/bwqr/mavinote/tree/main/android) file.
+If you want to synchronize your notes across multiple applications, you need a running backend service.